 Dual-extracted tinctures are the gold standard.
 Hot water pulls out the beta-glucans, alcohol pulls out the triterpenes, and the two solvents are combined into a single dropper bottle.
 You get both classes of bioactives at near-maximum yield.
 The downside: tinctures taste like swampy bourbon, cost more per dose, and don’t travel as well as pills.
 If you’re chasing maximum effect from reishi or chaga (both heavy on triterpenes), tinctures win.
 Real Mushrooms and Host Defense both make dual-extracted tinctures, though they’re less common on Amazon than capsules.

 Extract capsules are the practical middle ground.
 The extraction happened at the factory before the powder was loaded into vegetable capsules.
 A good extract is usually labeled “10:1” or “8:1,” meaning 10kg of raw mushroom were reduced to 1kg of extract powder.
 You get most of the benefit of a tincture with none of the taste, and the dosing is precise.
-This is what we recommend for 90% of users.
+This is what we recommend for most users.
 All four capsule picks above fit this category.

 Raw powders (un-extracted, just dried-and-ground mushroom) are the weakest format.
 Beta-glucans are locked inside chitin cell walls that human digestion can’t break down efficiently.
 You get maybe 10–20% of the bioactive content of an equivalent dose of extract.
 Skip raw powders unless you’re specifically using them as a culinary ingredient.